Child Safeguarding Policy

 - Be aware of, and comply with, the CA Codes of Safeguarding Conduct.

-- Know how to contact their Local Safeguarding Officer (LSO).
+- Know how to contact their Club Welfare/Safeguarding Officer, or Federation or Academy Safeguarding Officer.
+These are known collectively as Local Safeguarding Officers (LSO).

 - Report any safeguarding concerns they have to the LSO at the earliest opportunity.